ygfalcon/Solsniper-zero/README.md

 **Suggested hardware upgrades for future expansion**

-- extra RAM
+- Increase RAM to 32 GB or more.
-- SSD
+- Use an external SSD for larger datasets.
-- dedicated GPU
+- Consider a workstation-grade GPU for model training.

 ### High Risk Preset
 For an aggressive starting point, load the `config.highrisk.toml` preset.
 It